charlesrocabert/MoRIS/README.md

     </tr>
 </table>
 </p>

+## Citing MoRIS <a name="citing"></a>
+If you are using MoRIS software for research purpose and publication, please cite the following manuscript: https://doi.org/10.1111/ecog.07068

 ## Installation instructions <a name="installation_instructions"></a>
 Download the <a href="https://github.com/charlesrocabert/MoRIS/releases/latest">latest release</a> of MoRIS, and save it to a directory of your choice.
 Open a terminal and use the <code>cd</code> command to navigate to this directory.
 Then follow the steps below to compile and build the executables.